-Big Thicket National Preserve offers several ways for educators and students to experience the Big Thicket and enhance classroom curriculum.
-We offer ranger-led educational field trips in the preserve, as well as off-site classroom programs.
-Educators may also conduct self-guided field trips for their students.
+Big Thicket National Preserve offers several ways for students to experience the Big Thicket and enhance their classroom curriculum.
+The staff provides both ranger-led educational field trips in the preserve and off-site school programs.
+Learn more about our educational program options.

-Ranger-led field trips have a group size limit, based upon the number of preserve staff available.
-Large groups may have to schedule field trips over multiple days.
+Ranger-led field trips have a group size limit, based upon preserve staff availability.
+Large groups may have to split up and schedule field trips over multiple days.

 To schedule a field trip or a classroom program, please contact us at (409) 951-6720, or email Mary_Kay_Manning@nps.gov.
 Please note that April and May are our busiest months of the year for school programs, in addition to being very hot, humid, and mosquito-y.
 Planning a field trip for other times of the year will give you more flexibility in dates and will be more comfortable for the students.